1V Congresso Internacional de Estudios Fenicios y Pùnicos

 Thales could have made such a prediction...

-of territorial sharing between a double dawn solar eclipse,
+recognized the territorial sharing between a morning solar eclipse,

 For the prediction of the solar eclipse over Carthage on April 30th, - 462,